-Anonymous asked: Actually, "Nice Guy" syndrome does happen in the context of our society telling men (cis white men in particular) that women owe them sex and control over their bodies.
+Anonymous said: Actually, "Nice Guy" syndrome does happen in the context of our society telling men (cis white men in particular) that women owe them sex and control over their bodies.
 You can be a "Nice Guy" no matter what your gender, but you are far more likely to do it if you've been trained to feel entitled to other people's bodies (and have societal support to back you up).

 Oh definitely.
 That’s why it’s named Nice Guy Syndrome.
 If it were something that univerally affected every group of people, it’d be Nice Person Syndrome.
 However the societal views of “you’re entitled to a hot girlfriend” + male privilege means that it’s super encouraged in white cishet guys.